Different from You and Me: American release

 Under the title The Third Sex, a dubbed version of the film, translated by Frederick Laing (1905–1994), was released by David Dietz in the United States in 1958 and distributed by the D. F. Distributing Corp.
-This version generally hews more closely to the original as shown in Austria than to the West German version, but certain cuts were made.
+This version generally hews more closely to the original as shown in Austria than to the West German version, but cuts were made.
 As in the West German version, the opening interview with psychologists and psychiatrists was entirely dropped.
-The scene where the psychologist, played by Hans Schumm, consults with Klause's parents, Werner and Christa Teichmann, is replaced with a scene where the psychologist is played by a different actor (although Schumm is credited in the opening), and consulting only with the mother, Christa:
+The scene where the psychologist, played by Hans Schumm, consults with Klause's parents, Werner and Christa Teichmann, is replaced with a scene where the psychologist is played by a different actor (although Schumm is credited in the opening), and consulting only with the mother: